Henri93/Henri93/README.md

 ## 💼 Where You Can Find Me Today

 ### Lutron Electronics | Design and Development
-- Guiding product vision for groundbreaking projects in Computer Vision, AR, and Generative AI.
 - Advocating a fail-fast approach to drive innovation and redirect resources toward promising initiatives.
 - Orchestrating successful internal Hackathons, fostering a culture of creativity and collaboration.
 - Most recently learning about Backend Cloud development in Go and Python.